Read Short Denver Post Article

 This project is a memorial to the late Father Woody, founder of the Samaritan House, Denver’s largest homeless shelter.
 Father Woody was a man dedicated to making Denver more conscious of its forgotten citizens.
 This mural is in homage to the memory of this great local hero.

 The homeless situation is complex and ever-present.
 People are tired of dealing with the homeless issue.
 Apathy only increases the serious problems that exist.
 Patience and attempts at new solutions need to be ongoing.
 Continued efforts to effect a positive change in any way are crucial.
 This project presents an old issue in a fresh and innovative way.
 It is important to divert insensitivity and overload on issues that are long term.
 Presenting life in new ways for people to consider is a basic function of art.
-Art can affect social change and be a positive force in our society.
+Art can effect social change and be a positive force in our society.

 This mural expresses the positive strength of the human spirit.
 It is about joy, not tears and is an educational tool.
 Humanity exists as a whole which every individual is an important part of.
 It is my hope that this mural plants seeds against the apathy, anger and stereotyping of the homeless population in America.